 So, Josh R. over at his non-ironically named “Arguments for Reason” blog wrote a post about me.
-This is my response, although he doesn’t really have much of substance to say.
-He is one of the legion of intellectually dishonest atheists spawned by Antony Flew who want to stack the deck against theists by special pleading, whereby they claim that atheism is the default position or, as Josh mistakenly calls it, the null position.
+This is my response, although he doesn’t really say much of substance.
+He is one of the legion of intellectually dishonest atheists spawned by Antony Flew who want to stack the deck against theists by special pleading, whereby they claim that atheism is the default position or, as Josh mistakenly calls it, “the null position.”

 As those of you who follow me on Twitter know, my standard response to the dishonest tactic of attempting to place the burden of proof entirely on the theist is simply to ask “by what right do you do this?”
-Since anyone who claims that the burden of proof falls on someone else is by doing so necessarily making a claim, it is perfectly reasonable to ask him to prove his own claim that the burden of proof is yours.
+Since anyone who claims that the burden of proof falls on someone else is by doing so necessarily making a claim, it is perfectly reasonable to ask him to prove his own claim that the burden of proof is on anyone who makes a claim.
 After all, he is the one claiming something about the matter.

-I sum it up in the card, where I present the intellectually dishonest “burden of proof” atheist with a dilemma: either he abide by his own principle and prove his claim that I have the burden of proof; or he admit that his principle is only for me and not for him, in which case I reject his principle as obvious special pleading.
+I sum it up in the card, where I present the intellectually dishonest “burden of proof” atheist with a dilemma: either he abide by his own principle and prove his claim that I have the burden of proof; or he admit that his principle is only for me and not for him, in which case I reject his principle as mere special pleading.
 There really isn’t a third alternative: either this principle applies to both of us, or neither of us.

-Now Josh gets off to a poor start with an argumentum ad meme:
+Now Josh gets off to a poor start with an argumentum ad websiteium:

 To which I respond with my longer version of my “burden of proof” challenge: